WordPress/hosting-handbook/server-environment.md

 ## Web Server

-The web server is the system where the files of the web site are hosted and where the users arrive to consult them.
-There are many web servers, and in principle anyone who supports a PHP connection should be able to work with WordPress.
+The web server is the software dedicated to run the files of the website and where users come to consult them, mainly through the Web.

+There are many web servers and, in principle, anyone who supports the execution of PHP files should be able to work with WordPress.

 When it comes to the server, web, WordPress works best with these (sorted alphabetically):